ansible-dellemc-unity/dellemc-unity-sdk/README.md

 ### How to write type of parameters for validator

-It should be a dictionary that can be writen in two ways
+It should be a dictionary that can be written in two ways

-#### Variant with type of arguments
+#### Option with type of arguments

     {
         "required_argument_var1" : dict(required=True, type=<type of this object>, default=<default_value>),